What's the difference?

 And now, with an EV option finally available, you can tell yourself you’re saving the planet as well (as long as you don’t think about the 28 other cars in your garage).

-The Cannon Alpha Ultra Hybrid has a maximum five-star ANCAP rating (tested 2024) and an extensive safety menu highlighted by seven airbags, AEB with pedestrian and cyclist detection, front/rear parking sensors, front/rear cross-traffic alert with autonomous braking for both, speed sign recognition, a 360-degree camera with multiple views and heaps more.
-The rear seat has three top-tethers plus ISOFIX child-seat anchorages for the outer rear seating positions.
+The Cannon Alpha has a maximum five-star ANCAP rating (tested 2024) that includes seven airbags, 360-degree camera with multiple views and the active features you’d expect including AEB, front/rear parking sensors, front/rear cross-traffic alert with autonomous braking, speed sign recognition and more.
+The rear seat has three top-tethers plus ISOFIX child-seat anchorages for the outer seating positions.

 The Spectre has not been crash tested for ANCAP.
 Its safety offerings include adaptive cruise control, lane-change assist, lane departure with active steer, a reversing assistant - "to support with parking and long reverses, eg country lanes or driveways, Spectre will reverse the previous 200m driven" - and collision warning with active braking.